WXV: HOW DOES IT WORK?

 2024 Qualification Begins

-Qualification for WXV gets underway in March with unions from around the world competing to secure one of 18 spots across the relevant levels through their regional competitions.
+Qualification for WXV got underway March this year with unions from around the world competing to secure one of 18 spots across the relevant levels through their regional competitions.

 Competitive and exciting matches in the final round of WXV 2023 determined regional positions across all three levels for 2024 with exception to the final spot in WXV 3 which will be determined by a play-off between Colombia (placed last in WXV 3 2023) and Netherlands (top ranked team from alternative region).